Whistle Blower Blowback in Africa

 He was suspended, but I was suspended too.

-His disciplinary hearing was scheduled 3 months after the attack.
+was scheduled 3 months after the attack.
 The verdict was dismissal.

 I was advised by the HR not to go to work.